Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

-Narwhals is a lightweight, dependency-free and extensible compatibility layer between dataframe libraries, which lets you write "Dataframe X in -> Dataframe X out"-style pipelines.
+Narwhals is a lightweight, dependency-free and extensible compatibility layer between dataframe libraries, which lets you write "Dataframe X in -> Dataframe X out"-style functions.
 To use it to write a dataframe-agnostic function, you need to follow three
 steps:

 - Call `narwhals.from_native` on the user's object.